-But with the adoption of distributed architecture, and as the number of services in many organizations increases, understanding and troubleshooting our system has become more complex.
+But as the number of services in many organizations increases, collecting the data in a way that truly helps us understand and troubleshoot our system has become a complicated task.

 Distributed tracing is slowly becoming a crucial tool to pinpoint, troubleshoot and solve performance issues, errors, and more in distributed systems.

 The Three Types of Telemetry

 Telemetry is the data we use to monitor our applications.
 It’s a term meant to cover a wide range of data types, such as metrics, logs, and traces.

 To troubleshoot our distributed system as fast as possible, we want to have these three data types – logs, metrics, and traces.